 - Greater incline range: Setting the incline to more challenging levels is possible on more advanced machines.
 This increases the intensity of your workout and consequently the calorie burn too.

-- Access to expertise: Should you choose to, you could get the help of a trainer or just pick up tips from others at the gym.
+- Access to expertise: Should you choose to, you could get the help of a trainer or just pick up tips from others

 - Social experience: Working out on the treadmill also becomes a social experience which can be a motivation for some.